celery/celery/docs/configuration.rst

 result_cache_max
 ~~~~~~~~~~~~~~~~

-Enables client caching of results, which can be useful for the old "amqp"
+Enables client caching of results, which can be useful for the old 'amqp'
 backend where the result is unavailable as soon as one result instance
 consumes it.